 Pino real, pino blanco [Spanish] (Perry 1991).

 Syn: Pinus ponderosa D. Douglas ex P. Lawson var. stormiae (Martínez) Silba 1990 (Farjon and Styles 1997).

 As for Pinus arizonica, except that the needles, 3-4(-5) per fascicle, are quite long (14-25 cm) and thick (1.4-1.8 mm), with 8-12 lines of stomata on the abaxial (outer) side.

 Mexico: Coahuila, Nuevo León, southwest Tamaulipas (Miquihuana) and parts of San Luis Potosí (Perry 1991); probably most abundant in southern Nuevo León.
 Occurs at 1,500-3,000 m elevation, commonly with Quercus, Juniperus, or other pines, particularly P. cembroides and P. pseudostrobus (Farjon and Styles 1997).
-In Nuevo León I observed that on gypsum-derived soils in was the only tree (photo at left), whereas adjacent carbonate substrates were dominated by P. cembroides but supported a variety of conifers, including P. arizonica var. stormiae.
+In Nuevo León I observed that on gypsum-derived soils in was the only tree (photo at right), whereas adjacent carbonate substrates were dominated by P. cembroides but supported a variety of conifers, including P. arizonica var. stormiae.
 See Pinus arizonica for an interactive distribution map.